As edtech evolves, LatAm reskilling platforms raise millions to bring outcomes into the mix – TechCrunch

 The two companies differ in strategy.
 Coderhouse, for example, believes in delivering education en masse and through affordable chunks.
 By using cohort-based methodology, the startup helps consumers work on specific skills that can help in a variety of different scenarios, from promotions to finding new jobs.
 Meanwhile, Crehana believes that going in-house with institutions could be the sweet spot needed to make true change.
 It is focusing on localized content as an initial moat, but long-term it thinks that employers need a simple way to track employees as they learn, retain and engage with new skills.
 The company may look more like a learning infrastructure than a content provider.

-While the strategies look different in sales, both build off of current strides in edtech, not limited to but including the ability to learn online, the understanding that lifelong learning is a key competitive advantage for professionals.
+While the strategies look different in sales, both build off of current strides in edtech, not limited to but including the ability to learn online and the understanding that lifelong learning is a key competitive advantage for professionals.